diwsec/CORS/README.md

 open cors.html in your broswer

-# evertthing you need to know about CORS
+# everything you need to know about CORS

 ![IMG_20210702_133115](https://user-images.githubusercontent.com/83821864/124244349-7b6a0b00-db3c-11eb-88d3-bf53483e6331.jpg)